Friday, August 26, 2022

 The practice of editing multiple TV episodes into a single feature film was a longstanding practice at the Disney Studios, beginning with the cultural phenomenon Davy Crockett, King of the Wild Frontier (Norman Foster, 1955).
 Usually, the movies were distributed as support features in international markets.
 Not so with High Flying Spy which was stitched together for home video release at some point in the 1980s.

 Directed by Disney stalwart Vincent McEveety, the movie is not exactly action packed, although is engaging enough in its storytelling not to outstay its 2 hours+ runtime.
 Younger viewers may squirm a little at the length and in three segments, as originally broadcast, may be preferable viewing for some.
 Although divided into three parts of roughly 45 minutes a piece, High Flying Spy never feels cobbled together, and if you watch with no prior knowledge of this you may not notice.
 Neither does the feature particularly belie its TV origins; it is a handsome outdoors adventure largely shot on Disney's Golden Oak movie ranch.
-Some obvious use of back projection if forgivable in the pre-ditgal age and doesn't otherwise detract from a quality production.
+Some obvious use of back projection is forgivable in the pre-ditgal age and doesn't otherwise detract from a quality production.

 A prestigious cast also helps lift the movie above standard TV fare.
 Both Stuart Whitman and Darren McGavin impress in their roles, McGavin, in particular, bringing an avuncular roguishness to his role as a bluff balloonist who ultimately proves himself heroic.
 Vincent Van Patten (son of Disney regular Dick Van Patten) contributes a pleasing, natural performance as the obligatory blonde haired youngster.